getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/upload-source-maps.md

     - Uploading the project's latest source maps (and associate them with the new release version)
 2. Add the release version to the Sentry SDK configuration - this will associate any error captured by the SDK in our app to this specific release.
 Sentry will use the release's source maps we uploaded to un-minify the error's stack-trace.

-**Note:** the demo project uses a Makefile to handle the `sentry-cli` related tasks through targets.
+**Note:** As part of the **CI/CD workflow** for this app demo we're using a `Makefile` to handle the `sentry-cli` related tasks through make tasks (targets).
 If you're using a different code base you can still apply the settings and commands described below to your specific setup or run them directly in a command line shell.
 Click here for more information on working with the [Command Line Interface](https://docs.sentry.io/cli/)

 <!-- ## Prerequisites -->